zhliau/fika-headless-docker/README.md

   - This is the folder including the `BepInEx` folder with all your plugins, and the `EscapeFromTarkov.exe` binary.
 You can copy your working install from wherever you normally run your Fika client.
 - The `Fika.Dedicated.dll` plugin file in the FIKA SPT Client's `BepInEx/plugins` folder.

-### Running on SPT 3.8.3
-You will need to build the `Fika.Dedicated.dll` plugin yourself from the Fika Plugin `headless-3.8.3` branch.

-### Running on SPT 3.9.x
-The team just released the official build of the dedicated plugin, so no need to build it yourself anymore!

 ## Steps
 1. Create a profile that the dedicated client will login as.
 Copy its profileID and set it aside.
    If you are on Fika for SPT 3.9.x, the server will generate this profie for you as long as you set the `dedicated > profiles > amount` option to some value greater than 0 in the server config.